defval/di/README.md

 ### Resolve

 We can extract the built server from the container.
-For this, define the variable of extracted type and pass variable pointer to `Extract` function.
+For this, define the variable of extracted type and pass variable pointer to `Resolve` function.

 > If extracted type not found or the process of building instance cause
-> error, `Extract` return error.
+> error, `Resolve` return error.

 If no error occurred, we can use the variable as if we had built it yourself.